Healthy Homes Assessment Petone

 Petone Healthy Homes Compliance Timeframes

-• The insulation of the ceiling and underfloor is required for all Petone and New Zealand rental houses where it is reasonably practicable to put in.
+• Insulation of the underfloor and ceiling is mandatory throughout Petone and New Zealand rental homes where it is reasonably practicable to put in.

-• Property managers and landlords must keep records that prove the compliance with any Healthy Homes Standard that apply or will be applicable throughout the tenancy period of an apartment rental.
+• Property managers and landlords must keep records of their the compliance with any Healthy Homes Standards that apply or will apply during the tenancy of your rental home.

-• Private landlords and property managers have to ensure that their rental properties are in compliance to the Healthy Homes Standards within 90 days of a renewal, new or a change in tenancy.
+• Property managers and private landlords should ensure that their rental properties are in compliance to the Healthy Homes Standard within 90 days of any new, renewed or varied tenant.

-• All boarding houses (except Kainga Ora and registered Community Housing Provider for boarding household tenancies) are required to comply with Healthy Homes Standards regardless of the date the tenancy was started.
+• All boarding households (except Kainga Ora and registered Community Housing Provider Boarding house tenancies) must adhere to the Healthy Homes Standards regardless of the date when the tenancy started.

 From July 1st 2023

-• All houses rented through Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must be in compliance with the Healthy Homes Standards regardless of the date when the tenancy started.
+• All households let from Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must comply with the Healthy Homes Standards regardless of when the tenancy first began.

 Unreasonable Gaps & Holes